commonsearch/urlparse4/README.md

 Current results on a 2.2GHz Intel Core i7 MBP (in seconds):

 ```
-Benchmarking on 104300 URLs x 10 times
+Benchmark results on 104300 URLs x 10 times, in seconds:

 Name              Sum            Mean               Median             90%
 ----------------  -------------  -----------------  -----------------  -----------------